CocoIndex reached v1.0 at the start of this cycle.

 A common live-mode pattern is “run this processor on a fixed schedule.” coco.auto_refresh now makes that pattern first-class.

-Why it matters: without an engine-level primitive, every pipeline has to hand-roll a loop, decide how errors propagate, and remember how to reconcile missing rows. coco.auto_refresh wraps any processor function as a live component that re-runs on an interval and routes cycle failures through one unified error-handling channel.
+Without an engine-level primitive, every pipeline hand-rolls the same loop and re-decides how errors propagate and how missing rows get reconciled. coco.auto_refresh wraps any processor function as a live component that re-runs on an interval and routes cycle failures through one error-handling channel.

 import datetime